DeboraMdaGama/Proffy-omnistack-nlw2/README.md

 Proffy is a project developed during the 2nd edition of Rocketseat's Next Level Week.
 It's a online plataform that connects students and teachers, made with React.js and React Native using Typescript.
 </p>

+## + Info
+For more information about this project go to [Notion](https://www.notion.so/Next-level-Week-2-0-a5d420a714ef4ffda148d928aaf1ada6)

 ## Clone or download
 You can download or clone this project.
 If You want to clone this project just type this in your computer terminal: